EddieTheEd/obsidiannotes-v.3/content/Romanticism Homework.md

 title: "Romanticism Homework"
 ---

-*will be rephrasing the romanticism stuff from the assignment last year, [[10LIT/Literature Romanticism Overview]]*
+*will be rephrasing the romanticism stuff from the assignment last year, [[Literature Romanticism Overview]]*

 ## Outline (word for word the homework assigned)
 - Start general, what is the movement?
 Who are the romantics?
 What are the ideas and philosophies?
 Romantic art, politics, religion, etc.